SpencerLynn/hyper-startup-tabs/README.md

 # hyper-startup-tabs

+A plugin for hyper.app terminal.
 Specify a set of directories to be opened in separate tabs when hyper terminal is launched.

 ## Install